 As imaging software applications gain more advanced functionalities, complex digital editing and colour conversions are now possible.
-Although the JPEG format is ideal for images containing a multiplicity of colours, you now have the option to convert coloured images into black and white as well.
-Extract colour images into black and white ones to create more effective and artistic images that look professional.
+Although the JPEG format is ideal for images containing a multiplicity of colours, Able2Extract gives you the option to convert coloured images into black and white as well.
+Extract colour images into black and white ones to create more effective, and professional-looking artistic images.